dimitri-yatsenko/datajoint-book/book/02-concepts/03-relational.md

 Graph theory helps in understanding complex networks, such as social networks, computer networks, and even biological networks.
 Thus theorems discovered or proven in relational theory also apply to graphs.

-Moreover, relational theory is the foundation of **database systems**.
-The relational model of databases, developed by Edgar F. Codd in the 1970s, uses relations (tables) to organize and query data efficiently.
-The power of relational databases lies in their ability to handle large amounts of data while maintaining the integrity and accessibility of the information through well-defined relations.

 Relational theory also extends to concepts like **equivalence relations** and **order relations**.
 Equivalence relations partition a set into disjoint subsets called equivalence classes, while order relations arrange elements in a sequence.
 These concepts are fundamental in areas such as algebra, topology, and analysis.

 Relational theory has been shown to deeply interconnected to  **first-order logic** and **predicate calculus** at the foundations of mathematics and logic.